Do you want to back up your WordPress site to Google Drive?

 You can tell UpdraftPlus how frequently it should make backups of your database, and how many of them it should keep by following the same process described above.

 How to Choose What Is in UpdraftPlus Backups on Google Drive

 By default, UpdraftPlus will include all your WordPress plugins, themes, and uploads in your Google Drive backups.

 In the ‘Settings’ tab, scroll down to the ‘Include in files backup’ section.
-Here, you can choose whether to include plugins, themes, or uploads in your backup.
+Here, you can choose whether to include WordPress themes, plugins, or uploads in your backup.

-To create a complete copy of your WordPress website, you’ll want to leave the default 3 checkboxes selected.
+To create a complete clone of your WordPress website, you’ll want to leave the default 3 checkboxes selected.

 If you don’t need to include plugins, themes, or uploads in your backups, then you can just uncheck the box next to that setting.
 Doing so can reduce the size of your backups and take up less space on your Google Drive.